jailideaid/WormGPT-V2.0/README.md

 * Understanding CLI architecture
 * Experimenting with language enforcement
 * Building AI tools responsibly
 Use your API key securely.
 Do not share it publicly.

+## Another notes!

+* don't misuse AI for personal gain to satisfy your crimes.
+* You can use wormgpt wisely without having to do or violate anything.
+* I am not responsible for that.
+Thank you for your support by favoriting this repository and following it.

 ---